 Getting to London is easy, but …

-We looked at two hypothetical trips that were the pandemic not still on, we might want to make.
-One to London.
-And one to Adelaide.
-So, one international.
-And one domestic.
+We looked at 2 hypothetical trips that, were the pandemic not still on, we might want to make.
+International to London.
+And domestic to Adelaide.

-And it slightly surprised us, that getting from Sydney to London was actually quite easy.
+Flying from Sydney to London was surprisingly easy.
 Good choice of flights.
-The prices, feel similar to what you’d have paid pre-pandemic.
+The prices feel similar to what you’d have paid pre-pandemic.

 ... getting back is more of a challenge

 But getting back from London to Sydney, was a whole other matter.

 The only options available were if you cashed in Qantas points.
 So, you couldn’t book a flight unless you were a Qantas member.
 And in fact, we know you have to be an Aussie citizen or have special circumstances to board a flight to Australia.
 And these flights are limited to 3-4 a week.